 First of all, specificity is key.
 If your base fitness is there (and with winter on the Wattbike, there’s no reason why it shouldn’t be) it’s time to start refining your training.
 Make sure what you’re doing is specific to your event or goal.
 Two or three sessions a week at the specific intensity should set you up with some nice rehearsal runs.
 In between training days make sure that you allow yourself time for adequate rest and recovery,you can’t train on an empty tank.

 Next, make sure that you take some time to analyse the details of the event you’re training for.
 For example, if your race includes a couple of climbs in quick succession of each other, you’ll need to know how long it’ll take you to recover, and at what cadence you should hit them.
 Try and emulate factors like this in your training to ensure you’re well prepared and ready to tackle them on the day.

-Using regular sessions, or testing results to gauge where you’re at, you’ll be able to use the rough outline above to easily come up with a nice structure to follow.
+Using regular sessions, orregular testing, gauge where you’re at, and you’ll be able to use the rough outline above to easily come up with a nice structure to follow.
 In doing so, allow for some flexibility to throw in some more varied sessions to keep things interesting.